Last night when I tucked my daughter into bed, she glanced over at her aquarium.

 It is for this reason that betta fish wake up at the slightest movement or sound – it keeps them safe from harm!

-These days, betta fish are bred in captivity.
+These days, betta species of fish are bred in captivity.
 In fact, not even the great, great, great, great grandparents of your pet betta lived in the wild or ever had to run from a predator.

 And even though your aquarium is perfectly safe, the natural instinct of your betta is to sleep lightly.
 I guess the good life takes some getting used to, huh?